Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Discussion

-In a warming climate, the Mediterranean basin is projected to become dryer \cite{intergovernmental_panel_on_climate_change_climate_2023}.
-This suggests that, when considering the effect of climate change, the variability of the soil moisture over the zone considered for this study might be reduced, leading to a reduced importance in the modulation of heat waves.
-However, the transition zone between dry and wet climate, in which the variability of soil moisture is large, is expected to shift northward with respect to the Mediterranean basin.
-Thus it could be relevant to look for the region of largest soil moisture variability in the future and to consider the soil moisture in this region as the relevant slow driver for European heat waves.
+In a warming climate, the Mediterranean Basin is projected to become drier \cite{masson-delmotte2023}.
+This suggests that, when considering the effect of climate change, the variability of soil moisture over the zone considered for this study might be reduced, leading to a reduced importance in the modulation of heat waves.
+However, the transition zone between dry and wet climates, in which the variability of soil moisture is large, is expected to shift northward with respect to the Mediterranean Basin.
+Thus, it could be relevant to look for the region of largest soil moisture variability in the future and to consider the soil moisture in this region as the relevant slow driver for European heat waves.
 Such a prospective study would be a natural follow-up to this work.

-A clear limitation of this study comes from the scarcity of data one would rapidly face if one would wish to study events with higher return times, for instance a century.
-As we mentioned before, we are already crossing this regime of lack of data with return times of a decade.
+As already mentioned above, a limitation of this study arises from the scarcity of data that we face when we want to study really rare events.
+We are already encountering this data scarcity issue for events with return times of a few decades, and the problem would be even more challenging if one wishes to study events with higher return times, for instance, a century.
 Recently, rare event algorithms have been designed to enhance the sampling of extreme events in numerical simulations at low computation cost.
-This class of algorithms have been recently applied successfully to sample heat waves with return times of a century or even tens of millennia in some regions of Europe \cite{ragone_computation_2018, ragone_rare_2021} and South Asia \cite{lepriol_using_2024}.
-Using such rare event algorithm could be a promising path to study the influence of slow drivers on heat waves with return times of a century or more.
+This class of algorithms has been successfully applied to sample heat waves with return times of a century or even tens of millennia in some regions of Europe \cite{ragone_computation_2018, ragone_rare_2021} and South Asia \cite{lepriol_using_2024}.
+Using such rare event simulations could be a promising path to study the influence of slow drivers on heat waves with return times of a century or more.

+The approach presented in this paper is not limited to the study of slow drivers for extreme heat waves in Europe.
+It could be useful for studying other rare phenomena with high impacts, and in other world regions.